 The trial enrolled 199 patients, of which 95 withdrew prior to dosing: 70 due to inability to induce (n=42) or sustain (n=28) PSVT, 5 based on physician discretion, 1 lost to follow up, 1 due to withdrawal of consent, and 18 for other reasons.
 The mean age of patients was 52.2 years, with the study enrolling patients as young as 19 and as old as 85.
 As shown in the figure below, PSVT was induced and sustained for 35 minutes in 104 patients, who were then randomized into one of five dosing cohorts.
 Four cohorts received active doses of etripamil (35 mg, 70 mg, 105 mg or 140 mg) and one cohort received placebo.
+All doses of the study drug were delivered in a blind randomized fashion in which healthcare providers administered four 100 μL sprays from four different single-spray devices.
 There were no imbalances in baseline characteristics across the five treatment groups.
 The mean heart rate in PSVT at time 0 was 177 bpm in the placebo group and 168 bpm, 173 bpm, 180 bpm and 155 bpm in the etripamil 35 mg, 70 mg, 105 mg and 140 mg groups, respectively.